 Now you can see I have cut eight 13″ panels, four for each leg.
 I will cut the crotch gusset panels and himo next.
 My fabric is long enough to piece these together; a cross-wise layout might be more efficient for you, with the himo underneath the leg panels.
 Experiment; different fabric widths and patterns will affect your layout.

-It is fine to cut the himo of multiple pieces, but try not to make it too patchwork.
+It is fine to cut the himo of multiple pieces, if necessary, but try not to make it too patchwork.
 The seams aren’t terribly visible, but it’s nice to have them as smooth as possible.

 Pin and stitch two panels together, lengthwise, and repeat so that you have four pairs of two joined panels.
 These will be the fronts and backs of your legs.
 I use a 1/2″ seam allowance because it’s very easy for mental math and I’m a wee bit lazy; use a modern 5/8″ if you’re more comfortable with that.